Customer Relationship Summary

 For additional information, please visit FINRA’s website describing Regulation Best Interest which requires broker-dealers to place their customers interests ahead of their own. https://www.finra.org/rules-guidance/key-topics/regulation-best-interest

-Conversation Starter.
-Orchard offers a selection of products to customers that Orchard is compensated to assist in distributing.
+- Orchard offers a selection of products through members of its selling groups.
+Orchard is compensated by its sponsor clients to support the distribution of these investment programs.
 It is in Orchard’s best interests to see that the products it makes available as a managing broker-dealer are broadly sold.

 How Do Your Financial Professionals Make Money?

-Orchard’s professionals are usually compensated through salary and commissions.
-It is in these professionals interest to sell securities offerings as it increases their own compensation.
-As noted earlier, Orchard professionals do not, generally, make recommendations to Orchard customers.
+Orchard’s professionals are compensated through salary and commissions.
+It is in these professionals’ interest to sell securities offerings through members of its selling groups as it increases their own compensation.
+As noted earlier, Orchard professionals do not make recommendations to Orchard customers.

-Does Orchard or Any of Its Financial Professionals Have Legal or Disciplinary History?
+Do You or Your Financial Professionals Have Legal or Disciplinary History?

 Yes, certain Orchard professionals have disciplinary or legal disclosures.
-We recommend that Orchard investors review background information about Orchard professionals at brokercheck.finra.org.
+We recommend that Orchard investors review background information about Orchard professionals at www.investor.gov/CRS for a free and simple search tool to research Orchard and its investment professionals.